-In the last two years the Parish Council has got involved in any aspect of our community that;
+In the last two years, Knapton Parish Council has chalked up over 75 achievements by getting involved in any aspect of our community that;

 could be made safer – three Road Safety initiatives including the SAM2 camera

-could help those in need – Knapton Angels
+could help those in need – Knapton Angels, bench seating

-could improve – walkways to Mundesley & Knapton Green
+could be improved – walkways to Mundesley & Knapton Green, dog bins

 and so much more…